jst-seminar-rostlab-tum/eutop-mediamind/docs/INFRA.md

   - **Rule Name**: `mediamind-receipt-rule`
   - **Recipients**: `test@chat.csee.tech`

-    - **Actions**:
-      - **Deliver to Amazon S3 bucket**: Store incoming emails in an S3 bucket named `mediamind-emails`.
+  - **Actions**: **Deliver to Amazon S3 bucket**

     ![SES Receipt Rule Configuration](./images/ses-action.png)

 ## Lambda

 We use AWS Lambda for the chatbot functionality.
 The Lambda function is triggered by incoming emails to the SES service and processes the emails to generate responses.
-You can find the Lambda function code in the [`scripts`](/scripts/lambda/) directory together with its AWS SAM template.
+You can find the Lambda function code in the [/scripts](/scripts/lambda/) together with its AWS SAM template.

 ## Database (PostgreSQL)